The History of QVCC

 Under the leadership of President Robert E. Miller, the College began offering classes on September 27, 1971.
 The first classes were held at Harvard H. Ellis Technical School and Killingly High School.
 Enrollment included 215 students, eight full-time professional employees, and a few office support personnel.
 Within a few years, the state acquired 68 acres of land on Upper Maple Street to build a college.
 Quinebaug Valley Community College welcomed students to its new campus in 1983.
 Three years later, QVCC opened a Center in Willimantic to better serve residents in southern Windham County.

 Naming the College

 Quinebaug, a native American word meaning “crazy river”, refers to the meandering river that flows through northeastern Connecticut.

-QVCC enrolls some 1,500 credit and 2,000 non-credit students and offers a wide range of degree and certificate programs for people of all ages and backgrounds.
-In 2007, the campus expanded to include a 30,000 West Wing of classrooms, SPIROL art gallery, bookstore, faculty offices and community room.
+QVCC enrolls some 1,200 credit and 2,000 non-credit students and offers a wide range of degree and certificate programs for people of all ages and backgrounds.
+In 2007, the campus expanded to include a 30,000 West Wing of classrooms, SPIROL art gallery, bookstore, faculty offices, and community room.

 The most recent expansion to the Danielson campus came in 2016, with the opening of the 10,000 square foot Advanced Manufacturing Technology Center for Eastern Connecticut.
-Currently, QVCC offers courses to community members in the Willimantic area at Windham Technical High School, 210 Birch Street, Willimantic, CT.
+Currently, QVCC offers courses to community members in the Willimantic area at 729 Main Street, Willimantic, CT.